 By walking around the aircraft, you can inspect various parts (struts, rudder, elevator, etc) and check their condition before flying.
+Each part to inspect or remove is indicated by a circled dot.

 In order to inspect landing gear compartment, you can open GPU socket compartment and click on the switch located inside.
 This will open landing gear doors on both sides.